fresns/docs/wiki/en-US/api/data-structure.md

         "unit": "String / Unit of distance from me, km or mi", "encode": "String / Base64 and URL encoded location parameter string" },
-    "isComment": "Boolean / Whether comments are allowed", "isCommentPublic": "Boolean / Whether comments are public (if not public, only the post author can see them)", "archives": [
+    "isCommentHidden": "Boolean / Whether to hide all comments", "isCommentDisabled": "Boolean / Whether comments are disabled", "isCommentPrivate": "Boolean / Whether the comment is private (visible only to the comment author and post author)", "archives": [
         // Common Data Structure -> Extend Archive Info ],